-Starting with cloth diapers is a thoughtful choice.
-But once you start looking, most people realise there are more models and variations than they expected.
-This guide keeps it simple: you really only need to make two choices — and then you’re set.
+Starting with cloth diapers is a considered choice.
+But once you begin looking, most people realize there are more models and variants than they'd expected.
+This guide makes it simple: you really only need to make two choices — and then you're done.

 How a cloth diaper is built

-Before we get to the choices, it helps to know how a cloth diaper actually works.
+Before we get into the choices, it helps to know how a cloth diaper actually works.

-A cloth diaper has two parts.
-The outer part is a fabric shell with a TPU coating — waterproof on the outside, but still breathable.
-Inside sits the insert, the inner part that soaks up the liquid.
-Time Ahead uses prefold inserts in bamboo — a three-layer insert that’s folded in use.
-When needed, you can add an extra insert for longer stretches — this is called boosting (adding an extra insert for more absorbency).
+A cloth diaper consists of two parts.
+The outer part is a fabric cover with a TPU coating — waterproof on the outside, but still letting the air circulate.
+Inside lies the insert, the inner part that absorbs the wetness.
+Time Ahead uses bamboo prefold inserts — a three-layer insert that you fold when using it.
+When needed, you can add an extra insert for longer stretches — this is called boosting (that is, adding an extra insert for more absorbency).

-It’s this build that makes it possible to choose a system — but more on that shortly.
+It's this construction that makes it possible to choose a system — but more on that shortly.

 Choice 1 — Fit: Slim or Comfort?

 We offer two fits: Slim and Comfort.
-Both are one-size with snap adjustment — you adjust the fit as your child grows, you don’t change sizes.
-The idea is that the same diapers follow you through the whole diapering period and then pass on to siblings.
+Both are one size with snap adjustment — you adjust the fit as the child grows, you don't change size.
+The idea is that the same diapers follow you through the whole diapering period and then pass on to a sibling.

 Slim (3–15 kg)

-Slim is a smaller fit that suits babies with a slimmer build, and many can start using it from birth.
-Slim has elastic at the front edge so the waist can be fastened extra gently around the tummy on the very smallest.
+Slim is a smaller fit that suits babies with a slimmer build, and many can start using it right from birth.
+Slim has elastic along the front edge, so the waist can be fastened extra gently around the tummy on the very smallest ones.

-What sets Slim apart from Comfort isn’t the thickness of the insert — that’s the same — but the size of the diaper and how it sits.
-For long, slim children, Slim can fit the whole way through.
-For children with a little more to them, or who’ve grown into themselves during the second year, Comfort often starts to sit better.
+What sets Slim apart from Comfort isn't the thickness of the insert — that's the same — but the size of the diaper and how it sits.
+For long, slim children, Slim can fit for the whole diapering period.
+For children with a little more on them, or who have grown into themselves during their second year, it's common for Comfort to start fitting better.

-Slim can be boosted for longer stretches, but doesn’t fit our night diaper.
-If you need a diaper for the night, choose Comfort.
+Slim can be boosted for longer stretches, but doesn't hold our night diaper.
+If you need a diaper for the night, you choose Comfort.

 Comfort (5–17 kg)

-Comfort is the most-used fit and suits most children from a few months old all the way to the end of the diapering period.
-It’s roomier than Slim and gives more space — both for the insert and for children who’ve grown.
+Comfort is the most-used fit and suits most children from a few months of age and all the way to the end of the diapering period.
+It's roomier than Slim and gives more space — both for the insert and for children who have grown into themselves.

-Not sure which fit?
-Go by your child’s build and the kg ranges on the diaper, not their age.
-Still unsure — choose Comfort.
-It’s the fit that suits the most children for the longest time.
+Unsure which fit?
+Go by the child's build and the kg figures on the diaper, not the age.
+If you're still unsure — choose Comfort.
+It's the fit that suits the most children for the longest time.

 Choice 2 — System: Cover or Pocket?

 Comfort comes in two systems: cover and pocket.
 Slim comes only as a cover.
-This choice is about how you want everyday life to work.
+This choice is about how you'd like things to be in everyday life.

-With the cover diaper, you only change the insert at each change — the cover is reused until it’s actually soiled.
-That means you need fewer diapers in rotation and get less laundry.
-For many, this is the strongest reason to choose a cover: it’s economical and practical.
+With the cover diaper you only change the insert at each diaper change — the cover is reused until it actually gets dirty.
+That means you need fewer diapers in circulation and get less washing.
+For many, this is the strongest reason to choose covers: it's economical and practical.

 Pocket — prepared in advance, easy to put on

-With the pocket diaper, you tuck the insert into a pocket in advance.
-That makes it quick to put on — grab one from the pile and go, much like a disposable.
-Pocket is the model most appreciated by preschools and babysitters, precisely because it’s so easy to handle with no prior knowledge.
+With the pocket diaper you tuck the insert into a pocket system in advance.
+That makes it easy to put on quickly — take one from the pile and put it on, much like a disposable.
+Pocket is the model that tends to be appreciated most by preschools and babysitters, precisely because it's so easy to handle with no prior know-how.

-Closure is with snaps on our main range, Comfort and Slim.
+Closure is with snaps across our main range, Comfort and Slim.

 Newborn — do you need a special newborn diaper?

-A regular one-size diaper sits too big in the very first weeks.
-The Newborn model (2–6 kg) is made for baby’s earliest days and gives a better fit right from the start.
+An ordinary one-size diaper sits too big in the very first weeks.
+The Newborn model (2–6 kg) is made for the baby's earliest time and gives a better fit right from the start.

-Newborn is used until your baby reaches 6 kg — for most around 2–3 months, but slim and slower-growing babies can use it considerably longer.
-You don’t need a big stash, but don’t count on it being just a few weeks either.
+Newborn is used until the child reaches 6 kg — for most, around 2–3 months of age, though slim and slower-growing babies may keep it considerably longer.
+You don't need a big stock, but don't count on it being only a few weeks either.

 How many do you need?

-The easiest way is to think in number of changes.
-The first weeks can mean up to 10 changes a day — then it gradually drops to 6–8 and a little fewer as your baby grows.
+The easiest way is to think in terms of the number of changes.
+In the first weeks it can be up towards 10 changes a day — then it gradually drops to 6–8, and a little fewer as the child grows.

 Multiply changes per day by how many days you want between washes — and you'll know roughly how many inserts you need.
 The number of covers depends on the system: if you choose covers you need fewer, since the same cover can be used for several changes in a row.

-If you want to try before investing in a full stash, a starter kit is a good way to get going — it contains three diapers and gives you a feel for the system before you build on.
+If you want to try before investing in a full stock, a Starter Kit is a good way to get going — it contains three diapers and gives you a feel for the system before you build on.

-Basic is our more affordable range — for those who want to get started with cloth diapers at a lower cost.
+Basic is our more affordable range — for anyone who wants to get started with cloth diapers at a lower cost.

 Slim or Comfort — how do I know which fits?

-Go by your child’s build and the kg ranges on the diaper, not their age.
-Slim suits slim, light children; Comfort takes over when your child needs more room.
-If unsure — start with Comfort.
+Go by the child's build and the kg figures on the diaper, not the age.
+Slim suits slim, light children; Comfort takes over when the child needs more room.
+If you're unsure — start with Comfort.

 Can I mix cover and pocket?

 Absolutely.
-Many have a mix — covers for everyday to cut laundry, and pocket when someone else is handling the change.
+Many people have a mix — covers in everyday life for less washing, and pocket when someone else is doing the change.

 Which fit suits a newborn?

 The Newborn model suits the very first weeks (2–6 kg).
-Slim can often be used in parallel from birth, depending on your child’s build.
+Slim can often be used alongside from birth, depending on the child's build.

-Are cloth diapers harder for preschool to handle?
+Are cloth diapers harder for the daycare to handle?

-Cloth diapers work fine at preschool if the preschool allows them.
-There are longer stretches between changes at preschool, so we recommend Comfort — ideally packed with an extra insert for more capacity.
-Send enough so staff always have one ready to use.
+Cloth diapers are fine at preschool if the preschool allows them.
+At preschool there are longer stretches between changes, so we recommend Comfort — ideally packed with an extra insert for added capacity.
+Send enough so the staff always have a ready one to reach for.

-With the right care (wash at 60°C on a long cycle, no fabric softener) they often last for 2–3 children.
-How long depends on whether they’re used full-time or part-time and how often you wash — more wash cycles wear more than if you have many diapers on the shelf and wash less often.
+With the right care (washing at 60° on a long program, without fabric softener) they often last for 2–3 children.
+How long depends on whether they're used full-time or part-time and how often you wash — more wash cycles wear them more than if you have many diapers on the shelf and wash less often.

 In closing